 Walkabout Creek Discovery Centre

-Walkabout Creek Discovery Centre in the western outskirts of Brisbane, on the edge of D’Aguilar National Park, is an ideal introduction to ‘the bush in Brisbane’s backyard’.
+Walkabout Creek Discovery Centre is only a short distance from Brisbane city, on the edge of D’Aguilar National Park, and is an ideal introduction to ‘the bush in Brisbane’s backyard’.

-You have the chance to see ‘everyday’ species from your own backyard, and others that are rarely seen beyond the sanctuary of national parks.
-You’ll see kangaroos, wallabies, saltwater crocodiles, fat-tailed dunnarts, and a diverse collection of reptiles, amphibians and fish displayed so that visitors of all ages can enjoy this close-up wildlife watching experience.
+Not only is the park a recreational playground with short bushwalk trails and the Enoggera Reservoir for a wide range of water activities, you have the chance to also see ‘everyday’ species from your own backyard, and others that are rarely seen beyond the sanctuary of national parks.
+You’ll see wallabies, crocodiles, fat-tailed dunnarts, and a diverse collection of reptiles, amphibians and fish displayed, along with some of Australia’s most iconic wildlife such as the wombat, echidna and emu so that visitors of all ages can enjoy this close-up wildlife experience.

 Daisy Hill Koala Centre